betterobjects/activeql/docs/domain-configuration/permissions.md

 ## Securing your API

 Per default your API is public.
 Anyone with access to the GraphQL endpoint can request any query or mutation.
-You can of course add restrictions on higher levels, e.g. enabling access via VPN or limit to certain IPs etc. These measures would be out of scope for GAMA.
+You can of course add restrictions on higher levels, e.g. enabling access via VPN or limit to certain IPs etc. These measures would be out of scope for ActiveQL.

-On a functional level though GAMA supports three quite common approaches to control the access of an API by a client:
+On a functional level though ActiveQL supports three quite common approaches to control the access of an API by a client:

   * access to queries and mutations based on roles and rights
   * limiting the data a client can read or manage, e.g. based on assigned items (think of seeing only employees of any organisation a certain user is member of but not of other organisation's)